I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 What do you mean?

-Meaning that as a conjugate overall, when you look at where we were and where how far we've come, and you want and you got somebody in this position of power that is of African American descent.
+Meaning that as a conjurer overall, when you look at where we were and how far we've come and you want, and you got somebody in this position of power that is of African-American descent, you don't expect Obama.

 This is not what you expect.